Sync Clerk data to your app with webhooks

 CLERK_SECRET_KEY=YOUR_SECRET_KEY

-Set the webhook route as public in your Middleware
+Make sure the webhook route is public

 Incoming webhook events don't contain auth information.
 They come from an external source and aren't signed in or out, so the route must be public to allow access.
 If you're using clerkMiddleware()